Design & Production Courses

 DEP 7721

-An intermediate study of prosthetic materials, methods, and techniques with an emphasis on design, creation, and application for theatre and film Prerequisite: DEP 6722 or permission of instructor
+An intermediate study of prosthetic materials, methods, and techniques with an emphasis on design, creation, and application for theatre and film.
+Graduate students will be required to complete coursework appropriate to a graduate level of study.
+Prerequisite: DEP 6722 or permission of instructor

 DEP 7722

 A continuing intermediate study of prosthetic materials, methods, and techniques with an emphasis on design, creation, and application for theatre and film.
+Graduate students will be required to complete coursework appropriate to a graduate level of study.
 Prerequisite: DEP 7721 or permission of instructor

 DEP 7731

 This course covers intermediate-level custom wig construction and styling techniques.
+Graduate students will be required to complete coursework appropriate to a graduate level of study.
 Prerequisite: DEP 6732 or permission of instructor

 DEP 7732

 A continuing study of intermediate-level custom wig construction and styling techniques.
+Graduate students will be required to complete coursework appropriate to a graduate level of study.
 Prerequisite: DEP 7731 or permission of instructor

 DEP 7741

-Grad Career Skills for the Hair & Makeup Artist
+Grad Career Skills for the Hair & Makeup Artist1 credit

 DEP 7811